|Surgeon Luther V. Bell cared for John Mead and other Union wounded at Sudley Church. |

 of the soldiers he treated

 John P. Mead, a 29-year-old shoe cutter from Lynnfield, Mass., was among Bell's patients at the makeshift hospital near Bull Run.
 A married father of a 4-year-old boy and 1-year-old girl, the 11th Massachusetts private had suffered a horrible wound from an artillery shell.

-Mead's regiment, which went into the first major battle of the war wearing state-issued gray uniforms, had advanced to a brow of a hill, fired and then fell back a few rods.
+Mead's regiment, which went into the first major battle of the war wearing state-issued gray uniforms, had advanced to a brow of a hill, fired, and then fell back a short distance.
 Then the soldiers reloaded, advanced and fired again.
 The cacophony of artillery shells and rifle fire was frightening.
 "Oh!
 Sarah," 11th Massachusetts Lieutenant John Robertson wrote to his wife, "it was a fearful scene.
 I cannot describe it.
 One must experience it to feel it ..."

 That man -- John P. Mead -- was carried to the rear.
 He faced bleak prospects.
 "Doct Bell who dressed the wound says he could not possibly have lived more than three or four hours," Robertson remembered.

 "I found he had received a truly horrible wound from a piece of shell in the upper part of the thigh bone," the surgeon recalled.
 "As he was at first in great pain, I put him under the influence of ether, and proceeded to examine the wound, and took therefrom all the contents of his pocket, which had been driven into it.
 I saw at once that he was beyond medical aid, as the damage was too near the body for amputation."

 Mead, who asked Bell if he would lose his leg, never "appreciated fully how severely he was wounded," Bell explained.